easonlai/Visualization_for_Wuhan-Coronavirus_2019-nCov_cases_HK_NetworkX/README.md

 Relationship dataset last update on 16 Mar 2020.

-0 = Imported from "Case classification" column in dataset "Details of probable/confirmed cases of COVID-19 infection in Hong Kong (English)"
+* 0 = Imported from "Case classification" column in dataset "Details of probable/confirmed cases of COVID-19 infection in Hong Kong (English)"

+* From dataset "Residential buildings in which probable/confirmed cases have resided in the past 14 days or non-residential building with 2 or more probable/confirmed cases in the past 14 days (English)", I take an assumption if infected person (case) are located in same building, they will be inter-infected as it haven't further details (e.g. sequence, mediums, etc...).

 Other open data from CHP can be obtain from https://data.gov.hk/en-data/dataset/hk-dh-chpsebcddr-novel-infectious-agent.